West shines as Vito celebrates La Rochelle century with Toulon win - RFI

 Former All Blacks scrum-half Tawera Kerr-Barlow found Retiere on the wing to cross with ease with West's conversion taking the score to 29-15.

-Later, Wallabies playmaker Kurtley Beale makes his Racing 92 debut in the trip to Lyon and Castres host Agen.
+Later, Wallabies playmaker Kurtley Beale made his Racing 92 debut in a 27-23 win at Lyon and former England under-20s winger Gabriel Ibitoye scored twice in Agen's 26-22 home loss to Castres on his competitive bow for his new outfit.

 On Sunday, Japan's Kotaro Matsushima makes his Clermont bow at home against the Toulouse of Springbok speedster Cheslin Kolbe.